Calm With Horses is released in cinemas nationwide on Friday 13th March

-Based on the award-winning short story by Colin Barrett, and adapted for the screen by Joe Murtagh.
-Director Nick Rowland’s Calm With Horses is nothing short of electric crime drama.
-In a debut feature film that explores masculinity, community and crime without broad brush stereotypes or cliches.
-Wrapping the audience in a heart-breaking and violent portrait of limited opportunity, social isolation and fatherhood in rural Ireland.
-Where the trajectory of one man’s life as an enforcer and fixer lays in the hands of a criminal family.
-Who not only manipulate and control him, but also the community surrounding him.
+Based on the award-winning short story by Colin Barrett and adapted for the screen by Joe Murtagh, director Nick Rowland’s Calm With Horses is an electric crime drama.
+Here Rowland wraps the audience in a heart-breaking and violent portrait of poverty, social isolation and broken fatherhood in rural Ireland.

-There is a stark and foreboding atmosphere surrounding Nick Rowland’s film from the outset.
-As the you enter a world surrounded by poverty of opportunity, community control and fear.
-However, unlike many similar cinematic explorations over the years, Rowland’s finds a far more nuanced path.
-One that centres on the role of family and belonging as much as it does the darkness of violence and crime.
-With both Dympna and Douglas products of their own childhood and adolescence, while equally diverging in the moral path they take.
-As one realises that family is about care, love and escape, while the other is consumed by the need to please and maintain place at any cost.
+Nick Rowland’s film carries a stark and foreboding atmosphere from the outset as you enter a world built on poverty of opportunity, community control and fear.
+However, unlike many similar films, Rowland centres his narrative on the role of the family and community over violence and crime.
+Dympna and Douglas are products of their own childhood and adolescence, and the slow divergence in their moral compass as the film progresses is genuinely fascinating.
+Here one realises that family is about care, love and escape, while the other is consumed by the need to please and maintain his place and purpose at any cost.